sumanthgenz/natural_language_processing/README.md

-A Collection of NLP Transfer Learning Projects (Includes Transformers, Bag-of-Words, ASR, Zero-Shot Learning etc. as related to Intent Classification
+A Collection of NLP Transfer Learning Projects and Experiments Includes Transformers, Bag-of-Words, ASR, Zero-Shot Learning etc. as related to Intent Classification